Hoxolotl/golmm/README.md

 Create a GIS map with a grid.

 Todo's:
+* mockup ther interface and start the git WIKI
 * manipulate gis data to add life
 * create user accounts
 * add conquest counter (amount of terrain flipped to life)